ragtam/angular-playground/src/app/menu/readme.md

 app.component.html

-If you run our app and checked how it works, you definitely have spotted some problems (not full list yet).
+If you have run the app and checked how it works, you must have spotted some problems (not full list).

 1. the first menu container should be displayed below 'Click Me' button,
 2. its impossible to close menu on clicking menu item button,
-3. clicking outside the menu should close it too, but it is not, yet.
+3. clicking outside the menu should close it too, but it is not.

 ## Fix positioning of Menu Container